Tuesday, April 12, 2022

 New research has suggested that the majority of young people feel that they don’t have all of the information they need about fertility.
-The results of a survey by leading fertility charity, Infertility Network UK, found that just 4% of 16-25 year olds think there is too much information about the way fertility declines with age.
+The results of a survey by the leading fertility charity, Infertility Network in the UK, found that just 4% of 16-25-year-olds think there is too much information about the way fertility declines with age.
 On the other hand, more than half of those surveyed said they feel there isn’t enough information available about the biological clock.

 The survey also shows that people tend to overestimate the average chances of IVF success and unfortunately, underestimate the chances of miscarriage.
-Fertility is a subject that is seldom spoken about, yet research by Infertility Network UK shows that 1 in 6 couples in the UK struggle to become parents.
+Fertility is a subject that is seldom spoken about, yet research by Infertility Network UK shows that 1 in 6 couples in the UK struggles to become parents.

 Because it is a subject seldom spoken about, many myths surrounding fertility exist.
-Many of the myths surrounding fertility have been around for years, but either do not have any evidence to support them, or have been medically proven as untrue.
+Many of the myths surrounding fertility have been around for years, but either do not have any evidence to support them or have been medically proven untrue.
 Here we dispel them.

 Having a child and breastfeeding does not render you temporarily infertile.
 Although you may be less fertile within the first few months after having a baby as your menstruation cycle will not start up again immediately, it is still possible to conceive.

 Some cough medicines contain ingredients to thin mucus, including the cervical variety, which can help conception.
-However, they also contain other ingredients, such as antihistamines, which can actually reduce your chances of conceiving.
+However, they also contain other ingredients, such as antihistamines, which can reduce your chances of conceiving.

 Using a contraceptive pill will not affect fertility in the long term.
 Women’s cycles usually go back to normal as soon as they stop taking the pill.
 You therefore shouldn’t need to worry about it affecting your chances of becoming pregnant, no matter how long you have been taking it.